stephenplusplus/me-but-you/posts/6-10-2013-building-apps-with-the-yeoman-workflow.md

 - [StackOverflow](http://stackoverflow.com/questions/tagged/yeoman)
 - [#yeoman on IRC](http://webchat.freenode.net/?channels=yeoman)

-Yeoman is just one piece of the entire stack-- [NPM](http://npmjs.org), [Node](http://nodejs.org), [Grunt](http://gruntjs.com), and [Bower](http://bower.io).
+Yeoman is just one piece of the entire stack&mdash; [NPM](http://npmjs.org), [Node](http://nodejs.org), [Grunt](http://gruntjs.com), and [Bower](http://bower.io).
 It can be intimidating if you're unfamiliar with these, but it is crucial not to fear the curve!
 Learning will need to happen, and like always, it will probably need to happen the hard way before it really sticks.

 Psst, if you're using `sudo` before every command, run, don't walk, to [Node and NPM in 30 Seconds](https://gist.github.com/isaacs/579814).
 There, you'll find several scripts you can run to give control back to your user account.
 It will also help you install Node and NPM if you're starting from scratch.